lizard-buzzard/spring-security-user-registration/README.md

 The working draft variant of user's password change scenario.

 ## --Commit-41-- ##
-A layouting of userAccountPage.html and userHomePage.html pages with increasing of the container size on userAccountPage.html and standardization of the "nav-bar" on userAccountPage.html and userHomePage.html.
+A layouting of userAccountPage.html and userHomePage.html pages with increasing of the container size on the userAccountPage.html page and standardization of the "nav-bar" on the userAccountPage.html and userHomePage.html pages.

 ## --Commit-42-- ##
 A layouting of adminConsolePage.html page with standardization of the "nav-bar" on it.

 ## --Commit-43-- ##
-Further improvement and development of html-pages, "go to" LizardsInfoPage from standardized navbar-brand by th:href="@{/LizardsInfoPage}"
+Further improvement and development of the HTML pages, "go to" LizardsInfoPage from standardized navbar-brand by th:href="@{/LizardsInfoPage}"

 ## --Commit-44-- ##
-Further improvement and development of html-pages, the LizardsInfoPage.html and login.html pages navbar menue standardisation.
+Further improvement and development of the HTML pages, the LizardsInfoPage.html and login.html pages navbar menue standardisation.

 ## --Commit-45-- ##
 A bug with the order of __jquery.min.js__ and __bootstrap.min.js__ was fixed.